- Military Life Cycle

 - Information about domestic violence and referrals to local service providers

-- Assistance in more than 140 different languages.
+- Assistance in more than 140 different languages

-Call 800-799-7233 or 800-787-3224 TTY for the Deaf, Deaf-Blind and Hard of Hearing, or visit www.thehotline.org.
+Call 800-787-3224 TTY for the Deaf, Deaf-Blind and Hard of Hearing, or visit www.thehotline.org.

 Taking the first step

 If you are concerned about unhealthy patterns or recognize abuse in your relationship, don’t be afraid to reach out for help.
 Specially trained professionals are available to provide confidential assistance 24/7.
-Facing a problem and asking for help takes courage, but it might be the first step to a safer and more fulfilling future.
+Facing a problem and asking for help takes courage, and it might be the first step to a safer and more fulfilling future.

 If you find yourself in a dangerous situation, contact your command, a FAP office or law enforcement.
 If you or someone else is in immediate danger, call 911.